taustation-fan/taustation-fan.github.io/tales.md

 his employers, he asked the community for help.

-So the other players reading the chat rushed to their storage lockers to see if they had any Tungsten Clavas left; several through they had, but were unsure about which stations they were on (and this was before private ships or Quantum Telephoresis as well, so travel was slooow), and ser Perleone was the first one to locate one and send
+So the other players reading the chat rushed to their storage lockers to see if they had any Tungsten Clavas left; several thought they had, but were unsure about which stations they were on (and this was before private ships or Quantum Telephoresis as well, so travel was slooow), and ser Perleone was the first one to locate one and send